MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/onboarding-test-plan-for-enterprises-Audio-Conferencing.md

 #### Site A: Number porting test summary report

->   **Tip**
+> [!TIP]
 > Below is an example test summary report template that you can use for review
 > during the next steering committee meeting when you’re deciding when to
 > onboard Audio Conferencing services in the Pilot phase.

 | Service number porting |                  |
 |------------------------|------------------|